-How Can We Protect Against Bovine Tuberculosis?Tuesday, April 01, 2014
+How Can We Protect Against Bovine Tuberculosis?01 April 2014

 American research is striving to combat tuberculosis on many fronts.
 Researchers are sharpening up diagnosis in cattle and conducting experimental vaccination programmes on an Iowa deer herd - a known vector of the disease.

 The work is part of a conscious effort to address confusion shrouding testing for the bacteria which is from the same family as Johne's disease - the mycobacteria family.

 Staff at the Agricultural Research Service and the National Animal Disease Centre are working on skin and tissue tests to offer greater accuracy in identifying infected cattle and a vaccination programme on deer to reduce tuberculosis in the wildlife reservoir.

 Great progress has been made to eradicate bovine TB in U.S. cattle, and infection rates are low.
 However, M. bovis still persists in wildlife, which can transmit it to cattle.
 In addition, more reliable tests are needed to detect TB-positive cattle from Mexico before they are imported into the United States.

 "While the diagnostic tuberculin skin test for cattle is helpful in slowing the spread of bovine TB, it is not sensitive enough, and requires a 72-hour waiting period for results," says NADC veterinary medical officer Mitch Palmer.

 Also, the skin test may not be able to detect all TB-positive animals in a large herd, he says.
 When an animal is infected with TB, the entire herd is euthanized in most cases.